An internet search of the term “cosigning a loan” quickly reveals it’s a terrible idea. And there are valid reasons for much of the negativity.

 People require a cosigner when not qualifying for a loan for the reasons above.
 If the lender is questioning their ability to pay back the loan, you should too.

-In addition to the possible negative credit impacts, a recent Bankrate article explains that you could be sued before the primary borrower if payments aren’t made on a loan.
+In addition to the possible negative credit impacts, you could be sued before the primary borrower if payments aren’t made on a loan.
 This may come as a surprise to those who cosign loans.

 You could also be forced to take legal action against the primary borrower if you end up paying off a loan they default on and want your money back.